Saving Water for our Future Generations:

 Once this is achieved, you will definitely be saving few liters of water every time you flush.

-Try this out and do post you comments.
+Do try this out at your homes and post you comments.